 If the assessment shows a risk of Reprisal, Victimisation or other adverse consequences, NQBP will ensure that protective measures proportionate to the risks and potential consequences are put in place.
-If the risks or consequences are assessed as sufficiently high, the Support Officer will prepare a protection plan to protect disclosers.
+If the risks or consequences are assessed as material, the Support Officer will prepare a protection plan to protect disclosers (and as appropriate) witnesses and/or others associated with the discloser (including those who may wrongly be suspected of being a discloser).
 Where feasible, the protection plan will be developed in consultation with the discloser and other relevant stakeholders.